 My Infant Studies Research program focuses on infant development, both typical and at risk.
 For example, the development of very low birth weight preterm infants is one group being studied longitudinally.
-Foci include, among others, parent-infant social interactions, infants' socio-emotional development, and longterm outcomes.
+Foci include, among others, parent-infant social interactions, infants' socio-emotional development, and long-term outcomes.
 Some of our studies examine the roles of touch and gesture, modality of interaction and communication, non-verbal communication and context in parent-infant interactions.
-Consistent with my at-risk research program, children’s developing relationships and emotional competence are important foci.
+Consistent with my at-risk research program, children’s developing relationships and emotional competence (emotional regulation, dyadic processes, corregulation) are important foci.

 Below are a few examples:

 Studies of the development of parent-child interactions and the early relationship, including prospective, longitudinal studies, and studies using the still-face procedure.

 Studies examining infants’ and preschoolers’ behavior, and maternal nonverbal and verbal communication during social exchanges and play.